prototypefund/dark-crystal-paper-keys/README.md

 creates a pdf `outputFile`.
 - `keys` should be an array of objects of the form:
-  - `name` - a string describing the key.
+  - `name` - a string describing the key (may contain markdown formatting).
   - `data` - the key as a buffer or hex encoded string.
+  - `comment` - an optional comment string to include (may contain markdown formatting).

 ### `removePdf (filePath)`
 Securely removes the given file.
 Returns a promise.